Run a test using UFT One installed on a remote computer

 This is only available in UFT One version 2021 R1 and later.
 For how to set a resolution on the remote computer in UFT One version 2021 and earlier, see Setting the resolution on the UFT One computer.

-Select Use polling to detect a disconnected session when your tests fail to run on a locked, logged off or disconnected session.
+Select Use polling to detect a disconnected session when your tests fail to run on a disconnected session.

 This option is available only in UFT One versions 2022 and later.
 It instructs UFT One to periodically poll the remote session instead of waiting for a disconnect event notification.